kyledavis109/Kyles-React-Spotify-App/README.md

 #### To Start Application

-1. In a terminal, navigate to the root folder of the repository and run `npm run start`.
+1. In a terminal, navigate to the root folder of the repository and run `npm start`.

 *Make sure to have the API running first.*